christopherjohnlee/hello-world/README.md

 # hello-world
-I"m a FOSS, Linux, Fediverse, and privacy enthusiast.
+I'm a FOSS, Linux, Fediverse, and privacy enthusiast.

 Check me out on LinkedIn!